 I'm grateful that debating has become a medium for me to voice my opinions.
 If I didn't, I wouldn't be aware that my Malukan and Papuan classmates refrained from sharing their vibrant cultures to fit in.
 By Hosting diversity day, a potluck gathering to illuminate under-represented cultures, I invited my eastern-Indonesian classmates to bring their culture's most delectable dishes (I brought Javanese staples too!).
 My goal was to blend a part of their rich culture with a new school tradition to facilitate a learning experience for myself and other students.

-To date, each of my experiences has driven a part of understanding, appreciating, and discovering my place within this community.
+Each of my experiences is a puzzle piece, yet all of them fits perfectly, leading me to discover my place within this community.
 Going forward, I will always remain a student of differences, a disciple of humanity, and a learner of diversity, equality, and inclusion.
 At UC, I seek to infuse the same spirit and contribute to UC's diverse learning community.

 This is another well-written piece that can work much more effectively by tweaking it a bit.
 You already have a descriptive content, a strong narrative, and a relevant answer to the prompt, but there is room for improvement.